 - Active ingredients that include zinc oxide, titanium dioxide, Mexoryl SX or avobenzone (3%) offer the best protection.

 - SPF 15 to 50, depending on your skin tone and the intensity of the sun that you’ll be exposed to.

 - Lotions, not sprays or powders, offer the most consistent protection.

-- Water-resistant sunscreens are best for time spent by the beach or pool.
+- Water-resistant sunscreens are best for time spent on the beach or by the pool.